Katherine Tyrrell is a British contemporary artist who is also a writer and teacher.

 I very much enjoy writing about art and sharing information about art in a number of different ways.

-- Current project: I've been commissioned to write a book about drawing and sketching which will be published in the USA and UK at the end of 2014
+- I was commissioned by Quarto/Rotovision to write a book about drawing and sketching published in the USA and UK in January 2015 (see below)

 - My sketches appear in "Playing with Sketches" (December 2013) and "Sketch my World" (January 2014)